cdl-geneseo/geneseo-dictionary/C/Chichter-Scale.md

 # Chichter Scale

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chichter Scale

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 Noun: Scale of 1-10 used by guys to rate girls with 10 being the best and 1 being the worst;&quot;I'll give her an 8 on the chichter scale, she is pretty good looking if you ask me.&quot; 71% of people surveyed knew this term.J.Boselli, 2012: 100% of those surveyed were unfamiliar with the term.
 Currently obsolete.